Shumyk/kdeploy/README.md

 And sets the selected image in the workload.
 > kdeploy [microservice]

 If microservice was not specified - it obtains possible repositories from the registry and prompts you to select it first.

+kdeploy remembers every deployment you made and allows you to redeploy previous images.
+>kdeploy --previous [microservice]

+Running deploy-previous mode without specifying microservice results in prompting microservice first from your previous deployments.

+### Configuration

 kdeploy requires two configuration properties - `registry` and `repository`.
 The `registry` is where to look for your images (e.x. `us.gcr.io`), and the `repository` is the path to your images.
 If not set you will be prompted to enter them.